2021 SCMP Leadership Residency

 He graduated with the MBA Gold Medal for Academic Excellence in 2006, holds a Master of Science Degree in Engineering, is a certified Six Sigma Black Belt, and a Professional Engineer.

 Dan works for Ford Motor Company - Global Purchasing and is member of the faculty at York University Schulich MBA and MSCM Programs and Wilfrid Laurier University Lazaridis BBA and MBA programs.
-He currently serves as the Chair of SCMA Instructors Development Education Committee and teaches multiple courses and workshops in the SMT and SCMP designation program at SCMA. of the Mechanical and Electro-Mechanical Engineering Program Advisory Committee at Sheridan College.
+He currently serves as the Chair of SCMA Instructors Development Education Committee and teaches multiple courses and workshops in the SMT and SCMP designation program at SCMA.
+Dan is also a member of the Mechanical and Electro-Mechanical Engineering Program Advisory Committee at Sheridan College.
 He published “Making supply chain design the rational differentiating characteristic of the OEMs” International Journal of Production Research and his research interest is in Knowledge Propagation in the Value Chain.

 For over 25 years, environmental scientist and industrial designer Helen Kerr has been an internationally recognized leader in design, foresight, strategy, and innovation.
 Helen is passionate about evidenced-based research and human-centered systemic analysis.
 Her studio uses integrated information gathering techniques, including ethnographic study and experience prototyping and, through intensive synthesis, delivers critical innovation breakthroughs in both the public and private sector.